Gaius10/assembly-game-of-life/README.md

-# ZÉ BOMBINHA 2
+# John Conway's Game Of Life

-Nossa versão do jogo Bomber Men feita para rodar no processador do Simões.
+Nossa versão do game of life, feita para rodar no processador do Simões.
 Link para o repositório do processador do ICMC (A.K.A. processador do Simões): https://github.com/simoesusp/Processador-ICMC

 ## 1. Como rodar isso na sua máquina